You are here

 Boise State University Esports is the first varsity competitive gaming team sponsored by a Mountain West institution.
 The program hosts nearly 60 varsity student e-athletes competing in five game titles.
 An additional 240 students compete for the school at the club level in other game titles.
 Boise State is building the largest gaming facility in college eSports with a 100-seat Battleground training center, broadcast facility, and spectator arena for live weekly matches.
 Follow Boise State Esports at boi.st/BroncosTwitch and esports.boisestate.edu.

-The esports teams from Boise State and UNLV, each consisting of up to 15 participants, will compete in Show Matches (exhibitions) on March 8 and 9 in the Strip View Pavilion inside the Thomas and Mack Center, followed by the MW eSports Showdown Main Event on March 10 inside Cox Pavilion.
-Admission to the Show Matches is free for ticketholders to the MW Men's and Women's Basketball Championships, and fans will have an opportunity to learn more about eSports directly from the participants.
-Ticket pricing and availability for the Main Event will be announced in the coming weeks.
+The esports teams from Boise State and UNLV, each consisting of up to 15 participants, will compete in Show Matches (exhibitions) from 4 to 7 p.m.
+March 8, and from 10 a.m. to 1 p.m.
+March 9 in the Strip View Pavilion inside the Thomas and Mack Center.
+The Main Event is scheduled for 9 a.m.
+March 10 inside Cox Pavilion.
+Admission to the Show Matches is free for ticketholders to the MW Men's and Women's Basketball Championships.
+Tickets for the Main Event are now on sale for $10 and can be purchased by visiting UNLVTickets.com or in person at the Thomas and Mack Center box office in Las Vegas.

 Share your thoughts about this story.
 To comment, you'll need to login into your Facebook account.
 Your comment will post immediately.
 Comments that are not in keeping with our comment policies may be removed by editors.